Compare Home & Contents Insurance in NZ

 2. Calculate Required Coverage: Use professional calculators (Cordell Sum Sure) to determine accurate rebuilding costs.
 Don't base it on purchase price or market value.

-3. Assess Contents Value: Itemize major possessions and estimate total value.
-Most families need $50,000-$150,000 contents cover.
+3. Assess Contents Value: Itemise major possessions and estimate total value.

 4. Understand Your Risks: Consider your property's earthquake, flood, and storm risks.
 Ensure adequate coverage for your specific risks.

 5. Review Excess Structures: Balance lower premiums against higher excesses.
-Can you afford a 10% earthquake excess on a $600,000 property ($60,000)?
+Be sure you could afford the earthquake excess on your property if you needed to claim.

-6. Check Special Items Cover: Ensure adequate cover for jewelry, art, collectibles, or other valuable items (often have sublimits of $5,000-$10,000).
+6. Check Special Items Cover: Ensure adequate cover for jewellery, art, collectibles, or other valuable items (these often have policy sublimits).

 8. Read Policy Exclusions: Understand what's not covered, particularly for your property's specific risks.